TheUpshot/Bedfellows/introduction.md

 #### In Depth

 One could argue a more objective measure of time such as date is to be preferred over report type for the purposes of pinpointing how early in the election cycle a donation is made, especially seeing as date is an attribute readily available in table `fec_contributions`.
 We choose to go with report types because they provide for a convenient grouping of donations made around the same time but not quite on the same date.
-Had we used date for this analysis, we would have had to come up with a method for clustering dates, whereas report types are, in a way, FEC-sanctioned clusters already in place.
+Had we used date for this analysis, we would have had to come up with a method for clustering dates.
+Report types, on the other hand, are FEC-sanctioned clusters already in place.
 We favored using an existing FEC-sanctioned clustering method over devising a new one.

 As a matter of fact, even report types are too granular a measure of time for our purposes, so much so that we grouped similar ones together in the process of assigning them weights.
 For instance, a weight of 1 is assigned to report types 12C, 12G, 12P, 12R, 12S, 30G, 30R, 30S in both even and odd years, and MY, M7, M8, M9, M10, M11 and M12 in even years.
 These report types represent donations made within a few months of Election Day.
 The goal is to differentiate between donations made very early in the election cycle, which get a weight of 4, and donations made towards the end of the campaign, which get a score of 1.
 Scores of 2 and 3 are assigned for donations in between.

 File `report_types.csv` lists the weight assigned to each report type score.
 These weight assignments are of course an editorial decision.
 We thus emphasize that Bedfellows users can easily change these weights by editing the csv file.
-Bedfellows users are given full control over parameters of the model.

 ### Periodicity Scores